On different Versions of the Exact Subgraph Hierarchy for the Stable Set Problem: The Exact Subgraph Hierarchy

 In order to present the exact subgraph hierarchy we need a modification of the stable set polytope $\STAB(G)$, namely the squared stable set polytope.

 \begin{definition} Let $G = (V,E)$ be a graph.
-The squared stable set polytope $\STAB^{2}(G)$ of $G$ is defined as \ifForMP $ \else
+The squared stable set polytope $\STAB^{2}(G)$ of $G$ is defined as

-\fi The matrices of the form $ss^{\transposedVec}$ for $s \in \mathcal{S}(G)$ are called stable set matrices. \end{definition}
+The matrices of the form $ss^{\transposedVec}$ for $s \in \mathcal{S}(G)$ are called stable set matrices. \end{definition}

 Note that the elements of $\STAB(G)$ are vectors in $\R^{n}$, whereas the elements of $\STAB^{2}(G)$ are matrices in $\R^{n\times n}$.
 In comparison to $\STAB(G)$ the structure of $\STAB^{2}(G)$ is more sophisticated and less studied.
-Only if $G$ has no edges a projection of $\STAB^{2}(G)$ coincides with a well-studied object.
-Indeed, by putting the upper triangle with the main diagonal into a vector for all elements of $\STAB^{2}(G)$ we obtain the elements of the boolean quadric polytope, see Padberg~\cite{PadbergBQP}.
+Only if $G$ has no edges a projection of $\STAB^{2}(G)$ coincides with a well-studied object, the boolean quadric polytope, see Padberg~\cite{PadbergBQP}.
+In particular, by putting the upper triangle with the main diagonal into a vector for all elements of $\STAB^{2}(G)$ we obtain the elements of the boolean quadric polytope.

 Let us now turn back to $\vartheta(G)$.
 The following lemma turns out to be the key ingredient for defining the exact subgraph hierarchy.